jmaberk/DDB/README.md

 # DDB

 This code runs the Bayesian optimisation with the search space defined with the distribution derived boundary (DDB) method.
 It also runs other similar methods to compare performance.
-The paper describing the algorithm has been submitted for review to Knowledge Based Systems.
+The paper describing the algorithm has been published in Knowledge Based Systems and can be found here: https://www.sciencedirect.com/science/article/abs/pii/S095070512030099X

 NOTE: The code here is still being edited for clarity.